alexarguello/flatmap-docs-kit/docusaurus-resource/docs/00-getting-started/05-new-to-java/30-dive-deeper.md

 # feature-priority: high         # suggested / medium / high
 # feature-responsible: openjdk   # community / openjdk / oracle-architects / jsr / vendor:redhat / project-lead:<name>
 ---
+Here comes a list of deep dive topics that ppl new to Java (+ AI) would be interested in testing out.
+TODO: resource should be marked as missing still